-Unconstrained: An individual domain instance and range instance of this property can have zero, one or more instances of this property.
-In other words, this property is optional and repeatable for its domain and range.
+Unconstrained: An individual domain instance and range instance of this property can have many to many zero, one or more instances of this property.
+In other words, this property is optional and (0,n:0,n)repeatable for its domain and range.